-The University of North Texas at Dallas has been awarded a $192,500 grant from the Texas Higher Education Foundation, the official nonprofit partner of the Texas Higher Education Coordinating Board, to develop and deliver the only Emergency Services Administration (ESA) bachelor degree program offered in North Texas.
+The University of North Texas at Dallas has been awarded a $192,500 grant from the Texas Higher Education Foundation, the official nonprofit partner of the Texas Higher Education Coordinating Board, to develop and deliver the lone Emergency Services Administration (ESA) bachelor degree program in North Texas.
 The degree plan will aid the state’s critical first responders in furthering their expertise and careers in public safety.

 The ESA degree at UNT Dallas, the only accredited, four-year university in the City of Dallas, and the most affordable university in North Texas, will provide cost-effective access for Texas’ first responders to obtain a degree in their field that otherwise is not widely available at the bachelor’s level.